-These days, most malware employs long chain attack and anti-analysis techniques to make it more difficult to detect the payload and harder to analyze by security researchers.
+Here is a look at GandCrab ransomware and some techniques it uses to evade detection and analysis.
+These days, most malware employs long-chain attack and anti-analysis techniques to make it more difficult to detect the payload and harder to analyze by security researchers.
 Such is the case with GandCrab, a new ransomware strain that entered the scene late last month and is currently active.Organizations with Morphisec as a memory defense layer were protected from GandCrab from the moment it emerged.

-GandCrab is being distributed as Ransomware-as-a-service by a Russian cybercrime groupthrough a profit-sharing “partner program.”
-Interestingly, according to Australian firm LMNTRIX Labs, the “partner program” prohibits the targeting of Russia and countries in the Commonwealth of Independent States including Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan and Ukraine.
-GandCrab is delivered primarily via the RIG and GrandSoft exploit kit.
+GandCrab is being distributed as Ransomware-as-a-service by a Russian cybercrime group through a profit-sharing “partner program.”
+Interestingly, according to Australian firm LMNTRIX Labs, the “partner program” prohibits the targeting of Russia and countries in the Commonwealth of Independent States including Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan, and Ukraine.
+GandCrab malware is delivered primarily via the RIG and GrandSoft exploit kit.
 Other distribution mechanisms include the EiTest Hoefler Text Pop-up campaign (compromised websites), and a Necurs botnet-powered malspam campaign.

-Gandcrab ransomware is packed by a custom packer and uses multiple techniques to make it difficult for security researchers to analyze.
-Packer-based malware is malware which is modified in the runtime memory using various sophisticated compression techniques.
+Gandcrab ransomware is backed by a custom packer and uses multiple techniques to make it difficult for security researchers to analyze.
+Packer-based malware is malware that is modified in the runtime memory using various sophisticated compression techniques.
 It is an easy method for hackers to create new signatures for the same malware on the fly, simply by changing the encryption/packing method.

 RIG exploit kit leading to GandCrab ransomware: